dgbowl/yadg/docs/source/features.rst

 .. note::

-    When merging multiple files into one :class:`~datatree.DataTree`, it may happen that the ``original_metadata`` entry is not identical in between the processed files.
+    When merging multiple files into one :class:`~xarray.DataTree`, it may happen that the ``original_metadata`` entry is not identical in between the processed files.
 In such cases, executing **yadg** with the ``--ignore-merge-errors`` option will drop the conflicting metadata entries and proceed with the processing.

 `DataSchema` validation